 Election Threat Index Criteria

-The Election Threat Index tracks local and state level election deniers.
-Users can now toggle between Arizona and Pennsylvania.
-Public Wise will release state pages for election deniers in North Carolina, Georgia, Michigan, Florida, Wisconsin and Nevada in 2024.
+The Election Threat Index tracks local and state level election deniers in Arizona, Pennsylvania, North Carolina, Michigan, Georgia, Florida and Wisconsin.

 How We Define Election Deniers: